Jeep Compass Insurance Rates

 Take advantage of our free online quote tool to start comparing Jeep Compass insurance rates now.

-These estimates include $500 deductibles, bodily injury liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Rates include averaging for all 50 U.S. states and for all Compass models.
+Rates are based on $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 states and for all Compass models.

-These rate differences highlight why everyone should compare rates quotes for a targeted area and their own personal driving habits, rather than relying on rate averages.
+The examples above illustrate why everyone should compare rates for a targeted area and their own driving history, rather than relying on price averages.

 Use the form below to get customized rates for your location.